rfk/django-paranoid-sessions/README.txt

 this module are probably too strict and will result in valid user sessions being terminated.
 Consider some of the following adjustments:

-    * set NONCE_TIMEOUT to a small positive value e.g. 1 second
     * increase the NONCE_WINDOW and NONCE_WINDOW_TIMEOUT values
     * filter out requests to MEDIA_URL to reduce nonce cycling
+    * increase NONCE_TIMEOUT to cycle your nonces less often